Adolphe Schloss

-Adolphe Schloss (10 August 1842 – 31 December 1910) was a German-French art collector.
+Adolphe Schloss (10 August 1842 – 31 December 1910) was a German-French art collector and an important broker of export goods, or commissionaire, with his firm Adolphe Schloss Fils et Co., particularly important in the trade of Parisian haute couture.

 Life

 Schloss was born to a Jewish family in Furth, Lower Bavaria.
-He married Mathilde Lucie Haas and together they collected works of art from the Northern and Southern Netherlands that became notable in the 1900s as the Ad.
+He married Lucie Mathilde Haas and together they collected works of art from the Northern and Southern Netherlands that became notable in the 1900s as the Ad.
 Schloss collection.
 They held a gallery at Salon Adolphe Schloss, residence 38, avenue Henri Martin, Paris.
 After Adolphe's death there, his widow continued to collect paintings and lent her works to various exhibitions as Mme.
 A. Schloss or Frau Adolphe Schloß in Paris.